 B: You have booked an advert with a classifieds magazine or website and you receive a call from a person who claims to work for the company and says there was a problem with the payment.
 For some reason or other it hasn’t gone through and they ask if they can take your card details again.
 They sound legitimate, they may claim to be a person you know works for the company and they may know your name and when the advert was originally placed.

 Now you might think there is no way you would just give your card details out to someone who calls you on the phone asking for it, but these scammers are very convincing.
 Don’t get sucked in.
 They will have got your personal information from your advert on the internet or in a magazine.
-If you receive a call like this, tell them you don’t have your credit card to hand and that you will ring them back.
-End the call, then ring our freephone number 0800 731 0616 and speak to a real member of the H&H classified team, who will be able to confirm if there has been any problem with your payment.
+If you receive a call like this, tell them you don’t have your credit card to hand and that you will ring them back, taking a note of their phone number.
+End the call, then ring our freephone number 0800 316 5450 and speak to a real member of the H&H classified team, who will be able to confirm if there has been any problem with your payment.

-C: The last scam is when you have placed an advert to sell an item and receive an email from a potential buyer, who most commonly offers you full price for it.
+C: Another popular scam is when you have placed an advert to sell an item and receive an email from a potential buyer, who most commonly offers you full price for it.
 Typically these emails are written in broken English and include terms like ‘final price’ or ‘best price’ in them.

 If you get into an email conversation with the scammer and you agree a price, they will then say they will send you a cheque or bankers draft for more than the amount you are asking and ask you to send the rest on to their agent, who will be collecting the item for them.
 This is also designed to exhort money out of you as the cheque will appear to clear, but then be declined later, leaving your without the money or your item.